miyako/4d-plugin-photo/README.md

 # 4d-plugin-photo
-Get picture from Apple's Photo.app by its ID.
+Get picture from Apple's Photos.app by its ID.

 ### Platform